 The Focus camera is linked to the schedule in your Hudl account.
-It starts recording 15 minutes before each home game and has default recording times based on your sport.
+It starts recording at the scheduled time for each home game and has default recording times based on your sport.
 For global football (soccer), basketball, volleyball and lacrosse, Focus records for two and a half hours, unless it’s stopped or extended via the Focus app.
 For all other sports, Focus will record for three hours by default.

 No problem!
 You can easily start a recording anytime in the Hudl Focus mobile app.

 Yes.
 In fact, it’s the only camera that uploads automatically to Hudl.
 Other smart camera systems require you to download the video before uploading it to Hudl yourself.

 Yes, Hudl has all the video and data tools you need to find key moments fast and build an effective game plan.

 Because Focus is the only camera that’s fully integrated with Hudl, your video uploads live as you’re recording, so it’s ready to view in your library immediately once the game is over.
 If both teams have a Hudl Focus subscription, they will each get a copy of the game film in their Hudl library—no sharing or exchanging necessary.

 Hudl Focus automates the recording and uploading process so you don’t have to lift a finger.
 Your team’s schedule in Hudl determines when the camera records and which opponent the game video is shared with.
 But if you ever want to start and stop recordings on the fly, you can use the Focus app.